BEST RESISTANCE BAND CHEST WORKOUT

 Using bands doesn’t mean you have to compromise upper chest development.

-I’ve shown you before how effective it is to change a traditional lat exercise into an upper chest exercise by modifying the position of your hands.
+I’ve shown you before how effective it is to change a traditional lat muscles exercise into an upper chest exercise by modifying the position of your hands.

 A resistance band pullover makes changing hand position easy.
 Even better, by hooking the bands with the backs of your hands touching each other, you create internal rotation which reduces the impingement risk found in a traditional pullover and you get better activation of the clavicular fibers.